haydenth/style-guides/PYTHON.md

     return i ** 2
 ```

-Please note PRIVATELY scoped attributes/methods differently from PUBLICLY scoped attributes and methods by starting the variable definition with an `_`.
+Please name PRIVATELY scoped attributes/methods differently from PUBLICLY scoped attributes and methods by starting the variable definition with an `_`.
 For instance:

 ```
 import requests